alexDarcy/google-abook/README.md

 ## Usage

-Compile with a default Boost location :
+Build with `make`.
+If Boost is not at a standard location, use instead

-    make BOOST_DIR=
+    make BOOST_DIR==/home/myboost

 Convert your abook to google contacts with :